sousys/GeminiSidepanel/README.md

 -   **State Persistence**: Your open tabs and current URLs are saved automatically using `chrome.storage`.
 If you close the browser, your workspace is restored next time you open the panel.
 -   **Smart Resource Management**: Background tabs are lazy-loaded and inactive tabs are unloaded to save system resources.
 -   **Theme Support**: Automatically syncs with your system or browser theme preferences (Dark/Light/System).
+-   **Customizable Zoom**: Adjust the content size of the side panel from 50% to 120% via the Options page.
 -   **Keyboard Shortcut**: Fast access via `Alt+G` (default).
 -   **Seamless Navigation**: Open any specific Gemini chat in a full browser tab with a single click.